denten/denten.github.io/_includes/CV/07-service.md

 #### University

 - Provost's Advisory Committee on the Libraries, 2022 --
+- Senior Job Search Committee, Department of Slavic Languages and Literatures, AY 2022/23.
 - Executive Committee, [Institute for Comparative Literature and Society](http://icls.columbia.edu/), 2016 --
 - Harriman Institute Executive Committee, 2021 --
-- Dean Search Committee, School of Professional Studies, AE 2020/21.
+- Dean Search Committee, School of Professional Studies, AY 2020/21.
 - *[Studio at Butler](https://studio.cul.columbia.edu/)*, founding member, faculty advisor.
   Planning, specification, and programming of the Butler Studio, a maker/lab space at the center of Butler Library.
 Hosting lectures, training workshops, and open labs.
 2013 --